 2. Do I Feel Good About this Site?

-Another thing your page needs to be able to do is build trust instantly.
+Your page needs to be able to build trust instantly.

-And while a professional, well-executed design certainly helps in this area, you also need to highlight the following elements on the page:
+And while a professional, well-executed design certainly helps in this area, you need other trust signals on the site.

-- Phone number.
 A phone number is your biggest trust element.
-It says a lot about you not being a fly-by-night company, so make sure that pops out on your page.
+It says “I’m a real business with someone to answer your calls and not a fly-by-night company”.

 Buzzsumo shows off marquee client logos and testimonials on their homepage.
 Be careful not to drown your call-to-action by making the logos too prominent, though.
-You might want to have them in grayscale.
+You may want to have them in grayscale.

 Learn more about persuading visitors to take action using user reviews.